 EOF Indicates that a read error occurred before any conversion.
 The function sets errno.
-For a list of vwprintf int vwprintf (const wchar_t format, va_list ap);
+For a list the values set by this function, see vfscanf. / vwprintf int vwprintf (const wchar_t format, va_list ap);

 Writes output to an array of wide characters under control of the wide-character format string.